-- When at work you need to consider the entire time you will be away from your baby and should make plans to express at usual reeging times. - Breastfeed immediately before leaving your baby, and on return; it will reduce the number of times you need to express.
-Expressing regularly prevents your breasts becoming full and will maintain your milk supply. - Ensure you are aware of correct methods or cleaning and sterilising equipment. - Ensure the person responsible for your baby's care knows how to safely store and use your expressed breast milk Ask to see a Nu/sery's policy. - Use fresh expressed breast milk where possible.
+- When at work you need to consider the entire time you will be away from your baby and should make plans to express at usual needing times. - Breastfeed immediately before leaving your baby, and on return; it will reduce the number of times you need to express.
+Expressing regularly prevents your breasts becoming full and will maintain your milk supply. - Ensure you are aware of correct methods of cleaning and sterilising equipment. - Ensure the person responsible for your baby's care knows how to safely store and use your expressed breast milk Ask to see a Nursery's nolicy. - Use fresh expressed breast mik where possible.
 It can keep in a fridge for a number of days (see storage guide).

-If you are having problems with your milk supply please seek further advice.
+• If you are having problems with your mit supply please seek further advice.